IsuraNimalasri/AppEventsLogAnalaysis/README.md

 ## Overview
-This pipeline build for analysing user requests.
-The bellow high level design describe how the data move from source to data warehouse.
+This pipeline is build for analysing user requests.
+The high level design given below describe how the data move from source to data warehouse.

 ![](PiplineDiagram.png)